finmango/research/papers/ABSTRACT_AND_ROADMAP.md

 ## Why this is different, and the gap I'm filling

-I spent time in the current literature, and the honest version is that what's new here is the combination.
+I spent time in the current literature, and I feel like what's new here is the combination.
 The individual ingredients all exist.
 What I haven't found anywhere is the three of them stitched together.

 What's already out there, so I'm not pretending it's mine:
 - Measuring AI exposure is a crowded field.
 Felten, Eloundou, Brynjolfsson, the ILO, Anthropic's Economic Index, MIT's new Iceberg Index, they all rank which jobs are exposed.
 I just use these scores as an input.